-The aim of the project is to generate knowledge about the relationship between systems management and conservation of native plant agrobiodiversity (potato and associated crops) with special emphasis on exchange (or networks) of seeds, of traditional knowledge in three sites: the Northern Andes (Piura) Central Andes (Huanuco) and Southern (Apurimac).
-In a context of increasing environmental vulnerability due to climate change, this project will establish bridges of communication and exchange with local schools to highlight the role of these in the transmission of knowledge, especially in relation to the flow of seeds.
+The aim of the project is to generate knowledge about the relationship between systems management and conservation of native plant agrobiodiversity (potato and associated crops) with special emphasis on exchange (or networks) of seeds and traditional knowledge in three sites: the Northern Andes (Piura), Central Andes (Huánuco), and Southern (Apurimac).
+In a context of increasing environmental vulnerability because of climate change, the project will establish bridges of communication and exchange with local schools to highlight the role of these in the transmission of knowledge, especially in relation to the flow of seeds.
 The project will promote greater generation and dissemination of comprehensive public policies that contribute to enhancing these processes to ensure the resilience and sustainability of Andean farming communities, crop productivity, and food security for present and future generations as part of adaptation to climate change.

 Outputs and Outcomes:

 - To contribute to the knowledge of the underpinning mechanisms of in-situ conservation of agrobiodiversity, its components, and the associated traditional knowledge, with special emphasis on exchange (or networks) of seeds in the context of environmental uncertainty typical of high mountains now under climate change